amineakkour/select-country/README.md

 4. Start the development server by running `npm run dev`.
 5. Open your web browser and navigate to `http://localhost:3000` to view the application.

-## Usage
-Once the application is running, you can interact with it as follows:
-- Click on a div element representing a country to fill the input field with the name of that country.

 ## Further Improvements
 Some potential improvements for this application include:
 - Adding additional features such as searching or filtering countries.